discontinued-civictech/discontinued-civictech.github.io/_posts/2022-10-8-tentative-site-is-open.md

 ---
 layout: post
-title:  "tentative site is open!"
+title:  "Tentative site is open!"
 ---

 We are happy to open our tentative website!